Carbon-Labs/whitepapers/avatar.md

 _**AVATAR provides a better way.**_

 ## What is AVATAR? <a name="what-is-avatar"></a>
-> AVATAR is an identity manager that puts you in control of your data.
+> AVATAR is an identity and authentication manager that puts you in control of your data.

 AVATAR allows you to share with clients (websites, app, etc) details about your identity that you choose to share.